Skip to main content

 where:

-• <govuk-environment> is the GOV.UK environment that you want to get credentials for and will be test, integration, staging, or production
+• <govuk-environment> is integration, staging, or production

-• <role> is the appropriate role and will be admin, poweruser or readonly
+• <role> is admin, poweruser, or readonly

-2. Switch to the correct kubectl context:
+2. Switch to the corresponding kubectl context:

 kubectl config use-context <govuk-environment>